alexmatros/UW-Notes/2A/CS 241E/CS 241E - Condensed Notes.md

 ![[Pasted image 20231218111228.png]]
 ## Type Soundness
 - We say that a type system is **sound** whenever the expression of tree $E$ has type $\tau$ in the typing relation, then during the execution of a program, the expression $E$ evaluates to a value of type $\tau$
-- The Lacs typing rules were designed with the intent of being unsound
+- The Lacs typing rules were designed with the intent of being sound
 ## Well-Formedness Relation
 - Type inference rules do not yet give types to all Lacs parse trees; give types only to trees that represent expressions, which evaluate to values
 - Some Lacs parse trees represent parts of a program that are not expressions and do not evaluate to a value; ex) procedure declaration